Suite 500 West

 f: 202 408 4699

-Since joining Cohen Milstein, Mr. Romer-Friedman has served as lead or co-lead counsel in a number of major, groundbreaking civil rights actions, including:
+Since joining Cohen Milstein, Mr. Romer-Friedman has served as lead or co-lead counsel in a number of major, groundbreaking civil rights and employment actions, including:

 - Greater New Orleans Fair Housing Action Center v.
-U.S. Department of Housing & Urban Development (HUD), where two fair housing groups and 20,000 African-American homeowners in New Orleans challenged Louisiana and HUD’s $11 billion post-Katrina housing rebuilding program that discriminated against African Americans, and obtained over $470 million in voluntary reforms and $62 million in a settlement that primarily benefited African-American homeowners;
+U.S. Department of Housing & Urban Development (HUD), 1:08-cv-01938-HHK (D.D.C.), where two fair housing groups and 20,000 African-American homeowners in New Orleans challenged Louisiana and HUD’s $11 billion post-Katrina housing rebuilding program that discriminated against African Americans, and obtained over $470 million in voluntary reforms and a $62 million settlement that primarily benefited African-American homeowners;

 - National Fair Housing Alliance v.
-Wells Fargo Bank, N.A., where 14 fair housing organizations alleged that Wells Fargo maintained and marketed foreclosed properties nationwide in a materially worse condition in communities of color than in predominantly white communities, and won a settlement in which Wells Fargo agreed to reform its practices and pay $42 million, most of which will assist homeowners in communities of color.
+Wells Fargo Bank, N.A., HUD Case No.: 9-12-0708-8, where 14 fair housing organizations alleged that Wells Fargo maintained and marketed foreclosed properties nationwide in a materially worse condition in communities of color than in predominantly white communities, and won a settlement in which Wells Fargo agreed to reform its practices and pay $42 million, most of which will assist homeowners in communities of color; and

 - Hill v.
-U.S. Postal Service, where disabled veterans who were asked by the U.S. Postal Service to provide medical documentation prior to conditional offers of employment in violation of federal law, won an $11 million settlement that reforms the Postal Service’s practices and protects disabled veteran applicants’ rights.
+U.S. Postal Service, EEOC Hearing No. 110-2004-00311X, where disabled veterans who were asked by the U.S. Postal Service to provide medical documentation prior to conditional offers of employment in violation of the federal Rehabilitation Act, won an $11 million settlement that reforms the Postal Service’s practices and protects disabled veteran applicants’ rights.

 Mr. Romer-Friedman currently serves as an Associate Trustee of the Washington Lawyers’ Committee for Civil Rights & Urban Affairs.